saticoysteele/leagueConstitution/README.md

 ### Free Agency ###

 - Each team will receive $100 for a Free Agency Aquisition Budget
-- Minimum bid to get a FA off waivers is $1
+- Minimum bid to get a FA off waivers is $0
 - Per transaction fee is $0
-- FAAB dollars are not tradeable
+- FAAB dollars are tradeable
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the championship ends.
+- __Free agency locks a week after the championship ends.__

 ### Trades ###
-- Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
+- __Trades will be processed right away, if collusion is suspected the matter will be put to a vote.__
-- During the offseason trading is still allowed.
+- During the offseason trading is still allowed (provided dues have been paid in full).
 - Trade deadline begins as soon as the first playoff game starts.
-- Draft picks up to 3 years in the future are tradable.
+- Draft picks up to 2 years in the future are tradable.
-- Teams must pay dues for any year they trade draft picks in.

 <br><br>

 ## __Section VI - Startup Draft__ ##
-- Will take place (Insert Date Here) on (Insert Platform Here).
-- Snake format (1st to 12th then 12th to 1st).
-- Each day the draft will last from 9AM to 9PM with each team having 1 hour per pick.
-- Trading draft picks is allowed during the startup draft.
-- If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
+- Has already been conducted

 <br><br>